baronsmv/musiclists/README.md

 Commands:
-  diff       Find the difference between lists. filter     Filter a list of tracks. intersect  Join lists, only returning tracks that are in both lists. union      Merge downloaded lists into one, returning any album of each.
+  diff       Find the difference between lists. filter     Filter a list. intersect  Join lists, only returning entries that are in both lists. union      Merge downloaded lists into one, returning any entry of each.
 ```

 ## Options